Hello and welcome to SFU Library!

 Some print materials may be accessed via the library's Telebook service.
 Telebook service provides delivery of print material such as library books and journal articles to eligible students who are not readily able to visit the library and check out materials themselves.

-Aboriginal students eligible for Telebook services include:
+Indigenous students eligible for Telebook services include:

 - those SFU or Thompson Rivers University Open Learning TRU-OL students enrolled in an SFU distance education course,